-However, you don’t have to use these templates.
-Half the fun is folding the paper and cutting out whatever shapes you can think of, then unfolding the paper to see how it turns out!
+However, you don’t have to use these patterns.
+Half the fun of making snowflakes is folding the paper and cutting out whatever shapes you can think of, then unfolding the paper to see how it turns out!
 I recommend using tracing paper for cutting out snowflakes, especially for kids.
 It’s much easier to cut through than printer paper.
-You’ll also want a pair of scissors for each person and the templates and a pen (if you’d like to use them).
+You’ll also want a pair of scissors for each person and the patterns and a pen (if you’d like to use them).

 - It’s easier to cut through the folded paper if you open the scissors up wide instead of trying to cut with just the tips of the scissors.

 - You can cut all the way across the folded paper twice: once at the pointed end, and once at the other end.
 All your other cuts should start and end on the same side (if you cut all the way through anywhere else you’ll end up with a tiny snowflake!).

 - Some readers have pointed out that real snowflakes have six sides and these paper snowflakes actually have eight.
 That’s true!
 It’s just easier for kids to fold them this way (half then half again) instead of trying to fold the paper into thirds, but you could certainly do that instead if you’d like.